In the Night Garden...: Overview

 The show features a large cast of colourful characters with unusual names who live in a magical forest scattered with large daisies and brightly coloured flowers.
 The characters mostly speak short and repetitive phrases and each one has its special song and dance.
 The garden is a sunny and colourful environment and the music is jaunty and music box-like.
 According to Wood:

 We wanted to explore the difference between being asleep and being awake from a child's point of view: the difference between closing your eyes and pretending to be asleep and closing your eyes and sleeping.

 Each episode starts with a shot of a night sky with the stars appearing, followed by a shot of a child in bed while the narrator introduces the programme's episode.
 The scene then cuts to Igglepiggle in his boat, getting ready to travel to the Night Garden whilst the theme music plays.
 The camera pans up to the night sky, followed by brightly coloured flowers.
 Then, we see Igglepiggle going to the gazebo to meet his friends.
 Afterwards, the title appears on a bush, and either the Ninky Nonk or the Pinky Ponk appears.

 The episodes end with the Tittifers singing their song, and then one character gets ready to go to sleep.
 At the same time, they hear a bedtime story, which is generated by the magical gazebo that sits at the centre of the Night Garden.
-This story is a summary of the plot of the episode which was animated using Adobe Animate (then known as Adobe Flash when the show was in production).
+This story is a summary of the plot of the episode.
 Sometimes, the characters all dance together under the Gazebo.
 Then, we see all the characters except for Igglepiggle going to sleep while Igglepiggle delivers his goodbye sequence.
 Then, the theme music plays as the Night Garden turns and retreats into the night sky, and Igglepiggle is seen asleep on his boat as the end credits roll over.

 In the Night Garden... is intended to help children relax and achieve calming relationships with their parents.
 Producer Anne Wood also states, "We became very aware of the anxiety surrounding the care of young children which manifested itself in all kinds of directions, but the one big subject that came up, again and again, was bedtime.
 It's the classical time for tension between children who want to stay up and parents who want them to go to bed.
 So this is a programme about calming things down whereas most children's TV is about getting everything up."

 In 2007 and 2008, the show won the Children's BAFTA for "Pre-School Live-Action;" it was also nominated for the award in 2009.